jeffwright13/pytest-oof/README.md

 Now run the included console script `oofda`:

 `$ oofda --help` (see all options)
-`$ oofda --simple` (generate console output showing Results and TerminalOutput objects) `$ oofda --html` (generate an HTML file, `oofda.html`) `$ oofda --tui` (run a TUI that displays the same information as the HTML file)
+`$ oofda --console` (generate console output showing Results and TerminalOutput objects) `$ oofda --html` (generate an HTML file, `oofda.html`) `$ oofda --tui` (run a TUI that displays the same information as the HTML file)